 Aamir feels films like TALAASH should be pushed more and more as there is ample scope for it.

 ''I am happy that TALAASH is a success because it is a very difficult film to make.
 In the mainstream we fear to make such kind of films.
 So when such films work which are so different, which push the envelope and boundaries which in turn gives the creative people a new high and chance to explore their talent,'' says Aamir.
-CHECK OUT: TALAASH an existentialist dilemma of perceived guilt and how to come out of it

 ''Suspense is a great genre which I find very exciting because it's very intriguing as you don't know what's going to happen next.
 I think we really have lot of space for suspense in our industry as we don't make that many suspense genre films,'' he adds further.